spfuu/shSonos/plugin.sonos/README.md

 ##Release

-  v0.9    2014-06-13
+  v0.9    2014-06-15

     --  changed values play, pause, stop, led back to normal values (no toggle values).
         It makes logics easier to write.
-    --  new command_
+    --  new commands:
         -   bass [read/write]: sets the bass for a speaker (value between -10 and 10)
         -   treble [read/write]: sets the treble value for a speaker (value between -10 and 10)
         -   loudness [read/write]: sets the loudness compensation for a speaker (value 0|1)
-        -   playmode [read/write] sets the playmode for a sonos speaker (values: 'normal', 'shuffle_norepeat', 'shuffle', 'repeat_all')
+        -   playmode [read/write] sets the playmode for a sonos speaker
+            values: 'normal', 'shuffle_norepeat', 'shuffle', 'repeat_all'

   v0.8.1  2014-06-07